-- When working near trees, the National Joint Utilities Group publication Volume 4 "NJUG Guidelines for the Planning, Installation and Maintenance of Utility Apparatus in Proximity to Trees" should be followed.
+- S1.10.1 When working near trees, the National Joint Utilities Group (NJUG) publication Volume 4 "NJUG Guidelines for the Planning, Installation and Maintenance of Utility Apparatus in Proximity to Trees" should be followed.
 The publication gives comprehensive advice and should be followed in its entirety.
 Relevant extracts are reproduced in Notes for Guidance NG1.10. - S1.10.2 In addition to the recommendations of the NJUG guidelines, the use of tree root barriers may be considered.
-Specialist advice from an Arboriculturist should be sought.
+Specialist advice from an arboriculturist should be sought.

-s{1.11} Conciliation and Arbitration
+\$1.11 Conciliation and Arbitration

 - S1.11.1 This Specification is intended to provide sufficiently detailed guidance to enable agreement on its operation and implementation to be reached at local level.
 Authorities and Undertakers should always use their best endeavours to achieve a solution to disputes without having to refer them to conciliation.
-This might be achieved by referring the issue to management for settlement. - S1.11.2 If, however, agreement cannot be reached, the provisions set out in the Code of Practice for the Co-ordination of Street Works and Works for Road Purposes and Related Matters should be followed.
+This might be achieved by referring the issue to management for settlement. - S1.11.2 If, however, agreement cannot be reached, the provisions set out in the Code of Practice for the Co-ordination of Works in Roads should be followed.